Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 |`ClientSecretCredential`|service principal|constructor parameters
 |`CertificateCredential`|service principal|constructor parameters

-Credentials can be chained and tried in turn until one succeeds; see [chaining credentials](#chaining-credentials) for details.
+Credentials can be chained together and tried in turn until one succeeds; see [chaining credentials](#chaining-credentials) for details.

 All credentials have an async equivalent in the `azure.identity.aio` namespace.